Managing Concentrated Equity Positions

 A covered call is utilized when an investor holds a stock and writes (sells) a call option for a set period of time (expiration date) on the stock to generate increased cash flow from the position.
 The sale of the call option places a ceiling on the potential share appreciation; however, the upfront option premium received offsets some of this lost opportunity cost.
 A covered call provides the investor with an increase in immediate cash flow but the downside protection on share price is limited to the option premium received on the front-end of the transaction.
 Accordingly, it is not a strategy designed to protect against more significant market losses.

 5. What is a protective put and when is it an appropriate tool to manage a concentrated equity position?

 A protective put is designed to protect against the loss of unrealized gains.
-In many ways, it can be viewed like an insurance policy: it requires an upfront cash payment and reduces the risk of losing money when a security declines in value below the agreed upon floor price of the put.
+In many ways, it can be viewed like an insurance policy—it requires an upfront cash payment—but also reduces the risk of losing money when a security declines in value below the agreed upon floor price of the put.
 An investor can limit losses up to the floor price on the put (through its expiration date) while retaining his or her right to share in price appreciation.
 In this way, the risk in the share price below the floor value is transferred to a third party.

 6. What is an equity collar and when is it an appropriate tool to manage a concentrated equity position?

 An equity collar is a risk reduction tool that combines a covered call strategy with a protective put.
 In doing so, the investor limits share price appreciation to the ceiling price established by the covered call, in exchange for full share protection below the floor price created by the protective put.
 In this way, it can reduce downside risk by locking in a guaranteed share price.
 A well-structured collar can also allow an investor to retain limited participation in future appreciation along with voting rights and dividends on the underlying position.